UPDATED JUL 14, 2020

 The only controversy surrounding Cowles Mountain is how to pronounce the name (coals vs. cow–les).
 Aside from that, we have peace.
 Pretty much everyone agrees that this is one of the top hikes in San Diego.
 It’s easily accessible, well-maintained, and just challenging enough (2.9 miles and 950ft. of elevation).
 Get out early and bring your water; it does get crowded and warm!
 But let us tell you: the views at the top are worth it all.
 On a good day you can see the ocean!

-A hike on Iron Mountain in Poway, a city just northeast of San Diego, has a grand total of 5.3 miles and 1100’ of elevation gain.
+A hike on Iron Mountain in Poway, a city just northeast of San Diego, has a grand total of 5.3 miles and 1,000ft. of elevation gain.
 Seriously, this hike is nothing to sneeze at.
-Go in the spring to see a beautiful assortment of wildflowers blooming and enjoy the backdrop of amazing boulders all year round.
+Go in the spring to see a beautiful assortment of blooming wildflowers and enjoy the backdrop of amazing boulders all year round.
 And like many of the other popular hikes, this trail does enjoy heavy traffic during the weekends, so come out on a weekday for solitude and peace and quiet.

 Possibly the most Instagrammed spot in all of San Diego county, Potato Chip Rock lies at the top of Mount Woodson.
 This 7.6-mile, out-and-back hike gains over 2000ft. of elevation on its way up, with no shortage of stellar views of the Pacific Ocean.
 A few insider tips: bring more water than you think you should; be prepared for it to be well-trafficked on the weekend; and (for goodness sake) don’t wait in a line at the top to take your photo on Potato Chip Rock.
 There’s plenty of other amazing backdrops to pose in front of.
 Stand out from the crowd!